Yarnemeuris/mini-mixer/README.md

 # mini-mixer
 A small passive audio mixer.
+With 3 stereo input and a speaker and headphone output.